Investment firm Fortress to shutter its macro hedge fund

-BOSTON/NEW YORK, Oct 12 (Reuters) - Fortress Investment Group is planning to close its global macro hedge fund after suffering heavy losses and Michael Novogratz, the fund’s portfolio manager, is expected to leave the hedge fund and private equity company, two people familiar with the matter said on Monday.
+BOSTON/NEW YORK (Reuters) - Fortress Investment Group is planning to close its global macro hedge fund after suffering heavy losses and Michael Novogratz, the fund’s portfolio manager, is expected to leave the hedge fund and private equity company, two people familiar with the matter said on Monday.

 The news comes just three months after Fortress reshuffled the senior ranks at its macro fund, making Novogratz, 50, the sole chief investment officer.